yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-deploymentaudience-updateaudience.md

 Update the members and exclusions collections of a deployment audience.

+Adding a [azureADdevice](../resources/windowsupdates-azureaddevice.md) to the members or exclusions collections of a deployment audience automatically creates an Azure AD device object if it does not already exist.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).